ledlaux/pikoPD/docs/manual.md

 # Sample loading

-Sample loading works despite the limitations (link to tutorial is in the next section).
-Pico stores sample data into the ram, so to load it to the flash we need to manually set tables to *const* in Heavy_patchname.cpp:

-_float table -> const float table_

-Then run command with -x flag to skip file rebuilding.
+Sample loading works despite the limitations.
+Here is a [tutorial](https://www.youtube.com/watch?v=0qgkYWsYdTo) for a sample loading using Plugdata.

+By design, hvcc-generated code stores samples in float arrays in RAM.
+PikoPD applies a patch to store them in flash memory, making it possible to load more.

 # Useful links